siddarthanath/Data-Science-Theory/README.md

 ## <ins>Repository Overview</ins>:
 This repository aims to give a deep understanding of machine learning and deep learning techniques.
 The key sections that will be tackled are:
 <br>
-1. Linear Regression
+1. Regression (Linear & Non Linear)
-2. Non-Linear Regression (Logistic Regression)
 3. *k*-Nearest Neighbours
 4. Naive Bayes Classifier
 5. Decision Trees and Random Forests